 What is Financial Aid?

-Financial aid is federal or state financial assistance that comes in the form of (1) grants, which do not have to be paid back, (2) work-study, a part-time job on campus, (3) student loans, which are required to be repaid starting six months after you leave school.
+Financial aid is federal or state financial assistance that comes in the form of (1) grants, which do not have to be paid back, (2) work-study, a part-time job on campus, (3) student loans, which are required to be repaid starting six months after you leave school or otherwise go below half-time status.
 Students must be enrolled and attending classes in a financial aid-eligible program.

 How can I apply for financial aid?

 You can apply for financial aid online at www.fafsa.gov.
-At the end of the FAFSA process, you will be prompted to electronically sign your application with your PIN number.
-If you have a PIN, enter it.
-If not, during the process you can apply.
-If your parent is required to sign the FAFSA, one parent must also apply for a PIN number.
+You will be required to register for an FSA ID (Federal Student Aid ID) in order to register and electronically sign the FAFSA.
+If your parent is required to sign the FAFSA, one parent must also apply for an FSA ID.

 When do I apply for financial aid?